asvTmp/soAsNotToForget/README.md

 # soAsNotToForget
-so as not to forget
+this repository is created for instructions so that you don't forget